michaelb/sniprun/README.md

 ## Related projects

-This project is very similar to [this](https://github.com/formulahendry/vscode-code-runner) but is an attempt to make the same kind of plugin for Neovim, preferably simpler, and more complete.
+This project: [vscode-code-runner](https://github.com/formulahendry/vscode-code-runner) but sniprun is an attempt to make the same kind of plugin for Neovim, and more feature-complete.
+Actually, it already is (more complete, more extendable).

-For example, SnipRun Python support is (objectively) sligthly superior, and with some help, can get way, way better.
-Infrastructure to run code is also more feature-complete, with simple examples to implement basic support for new languages.
-Compared to the 'one-line-should-run-everything' approach of vs-code-runner, SnipRun can go further.

-All [quickrun](https://github.com/thinca/vim-quickrun/blob/master/autoload/quickrun.vim) derivatives, but they are all different in the way they always all execute your entire file, and cannot make use of your project's Makefile (or compilation config).
+All [quickrun](https://github.com/thinca/vim-quickrun/blob/master/autoload/quickrun.vim) derivatives, but they are all different in the way they always all execute your entire file.

 The [replvim](https://gitlab.com/HiPhish/repl.nvim) project is also related, as well as [neoterm](https://github.com/kassio/neoterm) that can also be used in such a way.
-They weren't enough for me though.

-Sniprun also add the typical boilerplate so you only need to select the lines that really do the job, rather than those plus everything in the enclosing `int main() {` or equivalent.

 [vimcmdline](https://github.com/jalvesaq/vimcmdline) is a close contender and so is [vim-slime](https://github.com/jpalardy/vim-slime), but they do things differently enough I made sniprun instead.

+**Why should you use sniprun instead of these alternatives?**

+- All-language support.
+Sniprun can work with virtually any language, including compiled ones.
+If the language is not supported yet, anyone can create a sniprun interpreter for it!
+- Simpler user input & output.
+Sniprun doesn't use precious screen space (like [codi](https://github.com/metakirby5/codi.vim) or [vim-slime](https://github.com/jpalardy/vim-slime)).
+- Promising evolution of the project: treesitter usage is in the goals plan, to make testing/ running even better (with things like auto-fecthing variables & functions definitions).
+Those will comply at least with the File support level for a truly amazing experience.
+(I'll need some help with that though).
+- Fast, extendable and maintainable: this is not a 2k-lines vim script.
+It's a Rust project designed to be as clear and "contribuable" as possible.